Mayberz/Student-Info-Manager/README.md

 **Note:**

-* you can also test the application wihout using kubernates,All you need to do is change the profile  name to 'test'.
+* you can also test the application wihout using kubernetes,All you need to do is change the profile  name to 'test'.
 * Customize the database properties according to their specific requirements before deploying the application
 * in sim-mongo-configMap.yaml configure your own encoded secrets(username,password) based on your needs.